wavymav/WeatherApp/README.md

 My command-line version of the weather app was a starting point for this web app.
 Instead of creating another `get` function for the `http.get()` method for the OpenWeatherMap API, I used a function constructor called `Weather` that takes city name as a parameter in `weather.js`.
 I wanted the `Weather` function constructor to directly inherit the `event` modules `EventEmiter` function constructor properties and methods, essentially making `Weather` an `EventEmiter`.
 I also made sure to use the `util` module to allow the `Weather` constructor to have access to the `EventEmitter` prototype chain.
 Doing this allowed me to set up `.on()` methods on the `new Weather(cityName)` instance in my `routes.js`.

-- The Weather constructor is solely responsible for getting and hadling the JSON data from the OpenWeatherMap API.
+- The Weather constructor is solely responsible for getting the JSON data from the OpenWeatherMap API.

 **Note:** *I used my config.js to hold all the magic string vaules.(templateViews & events)*
 ```javascript